Lucas (1986 film): Critical

 Reviews for Lucas were generally positive.
 Based on 22 reviews collected by the film review aggregator Rotten Tomatoes, 76% of critics gave Lucas a positive review and the film has an average score of 6.5/10.
 On Metacritic, it has a weighted average score of 75 out of 100 based on 11 critics, indicating "generally favorable" reviews.

-Roger Ebert gave the film 4 out of 4 stars, calling it a film "about teenagers who are learning how to be good to each other, to care, and not simply to be filled with egotism, lust and selfishness, which is all most Hollywood movies think teenagers can experience".
+In the Chicago Sun-Times, Roger Ebert gave the film 4 out of 4 stars, calling it a film "about teenagers who are learning how to be good to each other, to care, and not simply to be filled with egotism, lust and selfishness, which is all most Hollywood movies think teenagers can experience".
 Ebert later included the film in his top 10 films of 1986.

 Box office

 The film was not considered a box office success, grossing $8,200,000 in the United States.

 Awards

-Both Corey Haim and Kerri Green were nominated for a Young Artist Award in 1987.
+Both Corey Haim and Kerri Green were nominated for a Young Artist Award for Best Leading Young Actor in a Feature Film and Young Artist Award for Best Leading Young Actress in a Feature Film respectively at the 8th Youth in Film Awards in 1987.